bob123456678/TrainControl/Readme.md

 TrainControl also provides a UI for creating a graph model of your layout, which enables tracking train locations for *fully autonomous* operation at the push of a single button, as well as semi-autonmous point-to-point operation between stations.
-You can of course also set up traditional/conditional routes.
+You can of course also set up traditional/conditional routes to automate switches while operating trains manually.

 ## Overview